LabVIEW-DCAF/Scan-Engine-Module/README.md

 # Description

 The Scan Engine is the preferred method for communicating with C Series modules in a CompactRIO for DCAF.
-However, Scan Engine cannot meet the needs of all applications for all kinds of I/O. See the section on Scan Engine in the cRIO developer's guide ([found here](http://www.ni.com/pdf/products/us/criodevguidesec1.pdf)) for more information on its limitations.
+However, Scan Engine cannot meet the needs of all applications for all kinds of I/O. See the section on Scan Engine in the [cRIO Developer's Guide](http://www.ni.com/pdf/products/us/fullcriodevguide.pdf) for more information on its limitations.

 The Scan Engine Module can also be used to connect to data published with Shared Variables.
-To learn more about Shared Variables, see [this document](http://zone.ni.com/reference/en-XX/help/371361G-01/lvconcepts/usingdynvarapi/).
+To learn more about Shared Variables, see the following [LabVIEW help document](http://zone.ni.com/reference/en-XX/help/371361G-01/lvconcepts/usingdynvarapi/).

 # Configuration of the Scan Engine Module